Esri/arcgis-runtime-samples-android/java/generate-offline-map-with-local-basemap/README.md

 ## How it works

-1. Create a `PortalItem` object using a web map's ID.
+1. Create a `PortalItem` object using a web map's ID and create an `ArcGISMap` from it.
-2. Initialize an `OfflineMapTask` object using the portal item.
+2. Initialize an `OfflineMapTask` object using the map.
-3. Request the default parameters for the task with `OfflineMapTask.createDefaultGenerateOfflineMapParameters`.
+3. Request the default parameters for the task with `OfflineMapTask.createDefaultGenerateOfflineMapParametersAsync()`.
 4. A `GenerateOfflineMapJob` is created by calling `OfflineMapTask.generateOfflineMap`.
     * If desired, set the `GenerateOfflineMapParameters.referenceBasemapDirectory` to the absolute path of the directory which contains the .tpk file.
     * Otherwise a basemap will be downloaded.